samlarby/The-Wrexham-AFC-Quiz/README.md

 ![How to play](documentation/how-to-play.jpg)

-### Game Buttons on home page
+### Game Buttons
+#### Home page
 * The play button
     * This is the button the user will press if they want to go straight into the game.
 * How to play
-    * This button is for users who would like to know how to play the game.
+    * This button is for users who would like to know how to play the game
 * Highscore button
-    * Takes the user to the highscores page to see their previous scores.
+    * Takes the user to the highscores page to see their previous scores
+#### Difficulty page
+* Easy button
+    * Takes the user through to the easy questions
+* Hard button
+    * Takes the user through to the hard questions

+#### Quiz page
+* Answers
+    * There will be two or four answers visible for users to click on depending on the difficulty
+* Next Question
+    * This button allows users to go to the next question
+* Submit
+    * This button appears at the end of the quiz when all ten questions are answered

+#### High score page
+* Clear high scores button
+    * Allows user to clear all previous high scores that have been submitted

 ## User Experience